tvrzna/emptty/SAMPLES.md

 exec dbus-launch $@
 ```

+Important: make sure you give the file execute permissions!

 ## \~/.config/emptty or \~/.emptty as config
 In your .config folder you have to create 'emptty' file or in your home folder you have to create `.emptty` file.
 If `environment` is not defined, it assumes xorg.